 Sketch and Figma are strong competitors in the design software market.
-They are quite similar but constantly offer new or improved features to specialists, that’s why many designers compare them actively.
+They are quite similar but constantly offer new or improved features, that’s why many designers often compare them.
 In this article, we are going to make our Figma versus Sketch battle.
-Based on how we use these tools to create effective solutions for clients, our round-by-round research will define which tool is currently winning.
+Based on how we use these tools to create effective solutions for clients, we conducted round-by-round research to define which tool is currently winning.

 Figma or Sketch: A Head-to-Head Battle